25 Websites That Use Huge Typography

 With a name like Typographica one would think that it would be oozing with all sorts of cool fonts.
 It certainly doesn’t disappoint, that’s for sure.
 I think one of my most favorite elements of this site is the somewhat subtle and almost hidden nature of their top level, main navigation.
 At first glance, I thought that “Typographica.
 Type Reviews, Books, Commentary,” was simply the company name and tag line.
 But all it takes is a simple hover to realize those are all links.

-Huge typography is excellent for event websites.
-This way the visitor will know right from the start when the event is held.
-Large blocks of text dominate the site leaving the sparse amount of images to go relatively unnoticed.
+Aiga is excellent for creating headlines.
+This way the visitor will know right from the start what the article is talking about.
+Large blocks of text dominate the site with similar toned images to complement the overall look.
 You’ll also notice that the fonts aren’t anything crazy, just clean, simple, and pleasing to look at.

 What A Lovely Name is a fun site featuring good use of typography.
 It carries the fun, a baby theme that surely gets expecting parents excited as they begin the quest of coming up with the perfect name for their child.
 You’ll notice that rather than relying on several different fonts to add character to the site they simply relied on various sizes, very clever.